June 11, 2026

 • High variable APR

-The FNBO Business Edition® Secured Mastercard is aimed at businesses that want higher credit limits while working to build or repair their credit profile.
-Unlike many secured cards that keep limits low, FNBO allows deposits of up to $110,000.
-This can translate into significant purchasing power.
+The FNBO Business Edition® Secured Mastercard is a strong option if you want higher credit limits while building or repairing your credit profile.
+Unlike many secured cards that keep limits low, FNBO allows deposits of up to $110,000, giving you significant purchasing power.

-It reports to major business credit bureaus.
-This gives you a chance to improve your company’s credit standing over time while keeping expenses manageable through online tools.
+The FNBO card reports to major business credit bureaus, giving you a chance to improve your company's credit standing over time while keeping expenses manageable through online tools.

 Key features: